-21 CAPITAL AND OPERATING COSTS
+18 CAPITAL AND OPERATING COSTS

-21.1 Capital Costs
+18.1 Capital Costs

-The capital cost estimate for the Artic Project was developed at a feasibility-study level with an accuracy of +/-15% using the Association for the Advancement of Cost Engineering (AACE) Class 3 estimate standards.
+The capital cost estimate for the Artic Project was developed at PFS-level study under S-K 1300 standards with an accuracy of \pm 15% using the Association for the Advancement of Cost Engineering (AACE) Class 3 estimate standards with a contingency \pm 15%.
 The estimate included the cost to complete the design, procurement, construction, and commissioning, of all the identified facilities.